MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-administrator-guide.md

 * (Optional) Set Group Policy.
 You can also [configure Visual Studio to disable customer feedback](../ide/visual-studio-experience-improvement-program.md) on individual computers.

-## Step 3 - Deploy
+## Step 3 - Deploy updates

-* Use your deployment technology of choice to execute your script onto your target developer workstations.
+Use your deployment technology of choice to execute your script onto your target developer workstations.

-## Step 4 - Deploy updates

 * [Refresh your network location with the latest updates](update-a-network-installation-of-visual-studio.md?view=vs-2019&preserve-view=true) to Visual Studio by running the command you used in step 1 on a regular basis to add updated components.

   You can update Visual Studio by using an update script.
 To do so, use the [`update`](use-command-line-parameters-to-install-visual-studio.md?view=vs-2019&preserve-view=true) command-line parameter.

-  If you wish to utilize updates from the Microsoft Update Catalog deployable via Windows Server Update Services with tools like System Center Configuration Manager, see [Updates using Microsoft Update Catalog](http://TODOLink).
+  You can deploy Visual Studio updates from the Windows Server Update Services or the Microsoft Update Catalog with tools like System Center Configuration Manager.
+Refer to [Applying Administrator Updates](applying-administrator-updates.md).

-## Step 5 - (Optional) Use Visual Studio tools
+## Step 4 - (Optional) Use Visual Studio tools to verify installation

 We have several tools available to help you [detect and manage installed Visual Studio instances](tools-for-managing-visual-studio-instances.md?view=vs-2019&preserve-view=true) on client machines.